Current Theega: Music

 Achu Rajamani composed the music for this film.
 The soundtrack consists of 7 songs and a piece of theme music whose lyrics were penned by Ramajogayya Sastry, Varikuppala Yadagiri Goud, Anantha Sreeram and Bhaskarabhatla.
-Manchu Manoj sang a "Devadas break up" song, which released on 9 September 2014 along with its behind the scenes video.
+Manchu Manoj sang a "Devadas break up" song, which was released on 9 September 2014 along with its behind the scenes video.
 It was a situational break up song for the climax when the heroine dumps the hero.
-Nageswara Reddy and Achu suggested him to sing the song who accepted it.
-It received viral response and Manoj dedicated it to all the girls who inspired him.
+Nageswara Reddy and Achu suggested he sing the song, which he accepted.
+It received a viral response and Manoj dedicated it to all the girls who inspired him.
 Chinmayi sang a song named "Padahaarellainaa" penned by Anantha Sreeram.

-In the end of June 2014, the makers planned to release the audio in August 2014.
+At the end of June 2014, the makers planned to release the audio in August 2014.
 Later it was postponed to 14 September 2014 to coincide with the occasion of Manchu Manoj's career completing 10 years.
 A grand promotional event was organised IN Park Hyatt hotel at Hyderabad.
 Dasari Narayana Rao and Ram Gopal Varma attended the audio launch as the chief guests.
 The soundtrack was marketed by Junglee Music.

 The soundtrack received positive reviews from critics.
 The Times of India called it "a record that will take you by surprise" and rated it 3.5 out of 5.
 IndiaGlitz "Manoj refuses to be routine.
 In this album, he gets the songs bear his imprint.
 On his part, Achu delivers a decent enough output, never mind the inspirations" and called it a "good album from Achu tailor made for Manchu Manoj" and rated it 3 out of 5.
 In contrast, Milliblog wrote "Karthik is fabulous in his two melodies, the bordering-on-Charukesi Pilla and the short, mellow Kallalo.
 The soundtrack’s highlight is Padahaarellainaa, which exploits Chinmayi’s fantastic vocals to great effect and layers many interesting sounds onto a dreamy, waltz’y melody.
 Barring these, this soundtrack is a step down from Achu’s recent form."
 The soundtrack was a chart-topper and according to Trade experts, it garnered tremendous likes and has been shared in the social media extensively within hours of its official online release who called it a "viral darling".